Upper Brandon Plantation

 Upper Brandon Plantation is an historic plantation in Prince George County, Virginia on the James River.
+It was listed as a Virginia Historic Landmark in 1996.

 History

 Upper Brandon plantation was part of a 1616 original land patent of 5,000 acres granted to Captain John Martin, one of the founders of Jamestown.
 Richard Quiney, the brother of the son-in-law of William Shakespeare, purchased the property from Martin's grandson and shared ownership with John Sadler (and possibly with William Barker).1 For almost 100 years, these men or their heirs were absentee owners who bought an additional 2,000 acres.
 Benjamin Harrison II of Wakefield purchased the land prior to his death in 1712.

-Harrison's son Nathaniel (1677-1727) inherited the acreage and passed it to his son Col. Nathaniel Harrison II (1703-1791), who built Brandon Plantation in 1765.
+Harrison's son Nathaniel (1677-1727) inherited the acreage and passed it to his son Col. Nathaniel Harrison II (1703-1791), who built the mansion at Brandon Plantation in 1765.
 His son, Benjamin Harrison III (1743-1807), named after his great uncle of the same name, left a will that divided the 7,000 acre property between his two sons, George Evelyn Harrison (1797-1839) and William Byrd Harrison (1800-1870), who were to receive their inheritance when they reached the age of twenty-one.
 When he came of age, George Evelyn Harrison received the original Brandon house and divided the land with his brother.
 County tax records show that in 1824 Brandon had 93 slaves and Upper Brandon had 94.

 William Byrd Harrison, an 1820 graduate of Harvard University inherited the property now known as Upper Brandon and completed the main building and its two dependencies in 1825.
 Two wings were added to the main structure in 1859.
 The main house at Upper Brandon is a five-bay center hall, red brick structure built in the Federal style with a low hip roof with a widows walk.